inphinit/inphinit/README.md

 - Change the way routes work, to make them faster and also be able to predict failures, when used in development
 - Some typing errors can make certain PHP features not respond in a timely manner, such as autoload, so developer mode will preload everything you need before any script disrupts the process, allowing debugging to locate and display exactly which line the error is on.

-All of these decisions are embedded in the framework, some of which have already been added to version 0.6, to make it easier to port the project to the future version of the framework.
+All of these decisions are embedded in the framework, some of which have already been added to _version 0.6_, to make it easier to port the project to the future version of the framework.

 All of the routes and basic application are already established, but other internal APIs, for other uses, are still under development, so we are entering this phase, and within 2 weeks at most the first beta will be released, where I will not include any more new functionality, it will be a series of corrections and regressions.